lla4um/hpe-df-eye-in-the-sky/README.md

     Zones

+    6-3/ Connect each edge VM to a drone and launch the pilot python pilot.py drone_N (ie. python pilot.py drone_1)

+    <h3>7/ Run the application on CentOS</h3>

+    7-1/ Launch the main application on the cluster python start.py

+    7-2/ Initial configuration of the drone environment your drones will be able to move around based on your instructions.
+    Their movements are restricted to pre-defined zones.
+    These zones have to be created before running the demo :
+    - Access the zone editor : {{cluster_ip}}/edit
+    - Create and position the zones for the drones

+    Zones

-    5-3/ Connect each edge VM to a drone and launch the pilot python pilot.py drone_N (ie. python pilot.py drone_1)
+    7-3/ Connect each edge VM to a drone and launch the pilot python pilot.py drone_N (ie. python pilot.py drone_1)